piechartssuck/courses/content/walkthroughs/07-walkthrough.md

 <center>
 <p id="rounded_corners_long">
-While there are approaches to imputing discrete data, we’ll be covering the case for those items that have scales considered to be continuous (e.g. Likert scale)
+While there are approaches to imputing discrete data, we’ll be covering the case for those items that have scales considered to be continuous (e.g. Likert scale) only!
 </p>
 </center>